to-curiosity/privacy_preserving_simple_neural_network/README.md

 ///////////////////////------------------------------------------------------------ Run code ------------------------------------------------------------///////////////////////
-You will need all the files in the root folder
+You will need all the files in the root folder, the model is already trained and the weights are in the nn_weights.gob file
-- To run
+- 0.)
+To run, use the following command: go run main.go homomorphic_encryption_stuffs.go
+To make you're own preditions...
-- 1.) slect a row number in the train.csv file to pridict, or create your own 28x28 image with a written number.
+- 1.) slect a row number in the train.csv file to pridict,
+- -> data_to_test,_ := ReadSpecificRow("mnist_test.csv", 497)   //line 432 in the main.go file
+- -> OR create your own 28x28 image with a written number.
 Make sure to convert to a csv
-- -> data_to_test,_ := ReadSpecificRow("mnist_test.csv", 497)   //line 432 in the main.go file
-- 2.) run the following command: go run main.go homomorphic_encryption_stuffs.go

   ** If you want to retrain the model, you need to remove or rename "nn_weights.gob".
 A new file will be generated upon retraining.